materialsinnovation/mks-tutorial/README.md

 The tests will print a lot of text to the screen, but should indicate success on the final line.

+# Live Notebooks

+For those that are unable to follow the instructions above, there may be a limited number of live [Jupyter notebooks][jupyter] with the environment preinstalled.
+This will be hosted via [MATIN][matin].
+More details will be available soon.

 # Issues

 If you have problems with any of the above instructions, please raise